megagonlabs/ginza/README.md

 $ pip install -U ginza https://github.com/megagonlabs/ginza/releases/download/latest/ja_ginza_electra-latest-with-model.tar.gz
 ```

-If you hope to accelarate the transformers-based models by using GPUs with CUDA support, you can install `spacy` by specifying the CUDA version as follows:
+If you hope to accelerate the transformers-based models by using GPUs with CUDA support, you can install `spacy` by specifying the CUDA version as follows:
 ```console
 pip install -U "spacy[cuda110]"
 ```